We’re going to investigate cause of stench around Adum – Metro environmental director

-The Kumasi Metropolitan Assembly (KMA) in the Ashanti Region, has begun investigating the source of stench that has engulfed the central business district of Adum.
+The Kumasi Metropolitan Assembly (KMA) in the Ashanti Region, has begun investigating the source of the stench that has engulfed the Adum central business district.

 This comes on the back of complaints by traders in the central district that human excreta from a septic tank belonging to the Kumasi Prison has been leaking into gutters in the Adum area and causing a stench.